-During the holidays, Chinese people are primarily focused on celebrations and spending leisure time with family.
-Holidays we know in the West are not so popular in China and are treated the same as any other day.
-It’s the case, among others, for our Christmas.
-Moreover, China uses a lunar calendar, meaning that most of the holidays fall on different dates each year.
+During the holidays, Chinese people primarily focus on celebrations and leisure time with family.
+Holidays we know in the West are not so popular in China and are treated the same as any other day, like Christmas.
+Moreover, China uses a lunar calendar for some holidays, so several holidays fall on different dates each year.
 In this article, we’ll cover traditions associated with Chinese holidays and how businesses operate during these periods.

 Chinese holidays in 2023